-In one of our previous articles [insert article] about marketing, I mentioned the importance of targeting a specific group of people.
+In one of our previous articles “Marketing for small business owners”, I mentioned the importance of targeting a specific group of people.
 This too applies when sending out emails.

 If your emails are not relevant to your customers’ needs, it’s unlikely they’ll stick around.

-If you have never initiated an email campaign, you might want to consider researching average email statistics that are relevant in your industry.
+If you have never initiated an email campaign, you might want to consider researching average email statistics relevant in your industry.

 Use these insights to set realistic goals that you can achieve in a reasonable time.
 A formula we use at Quiet & Loud is using SMART objectives.
-I wrote about this in [insert article].
+I wrote about this in “Marketing for small business owners”.